 You can now buy an EV for $25,000 and there’s a wide range of electric cars and SUVs for less than $45K from BYD, MG, GWM, Chery and other brands.
 Here are the cheapest EVs to buy in Australia right now.

-2026 Tesla Model Y L confirmed for Australia: 6-seat electric SUV details, specs, release date
+2026 Tesla Model Y L 6-seat electric SUV: price, specs & release date in Australia

-The Tesla Model Y L will launch in Australia in 2026, offering extra room, three rows, a longer range and more.
-Here’s what to expect from Tesla’s practical new family SUV.
+The 2026 Tesla Model Y L is now on sale in Australia, offering extra room, three rows, a longer range and more.
+Here’s everything you need to know about Tesla’s practical new electric family SUV.

-Tesla has confirmed that the new Tesla Model Y L SUV will launch in Australia in 2026, offering car buyers a bigger six-seater version of the popular Tesla Model Y EV.
+Tesla has launched its new Tesla Model Y L SUV in Australia, opening up the order books for the bigger six-seater version of the popular Tesla Model Y EV ahead of first deliveries in the second quarter of 2026.

 The Tesla Model Y medium SUV is the biggest-selling electric car in Australia, and this more spacious and versatile three-row version is sure to boost its appeal.
-The long-wheelbase Model Y L is also primed to offer improved performance over the regular five-seat model, including a longer range.
+The long-wheelbase Model Y L also offers improved performance over the regular five-seat model, including a longer range.

-From expected pricing and launch date in Australia to design, dimensions, powertrain, driving range and safety, here’s all the key details on the 2026 Tesla Model Y L.
+From confirmed pricing details in Australia to design, dimensions, powertrain, driving range and safety, here’s all the key details on the 2026 Tesla Model Y L.

 More: Research and compare new cars, SUVs and utes on sale today in Australia